 The good news is that most of this information is usually available online, where you will be able to download and print out the documents.
 However, this can become complicated because it is not uncommon for only one spouse to have their name on a particular account, even if the assets in the account belong to both spouses.
 If you are the spouse without your name on a particular account, it may take a little more wrangling during the divorce process (usually between your attorney and your spouse’s attorney) to uncover the necessary documentation and will likely involve having to subpoena the information directly from the institution in question.

 There are times when one or two documents will contain a “smoking gun,” or a particularly damaging statement that proves incidents of infidelity, tax fraud, shady business dealings, and more.
 If you think you have documents that show a smoking gun against your spouse, your attorney certainly needs to have this information.
 Conversely, if you think there may be a smoking gun that your spouse could use against you, do not hide this from your attorney.
 Social media should be included here.
 If you have any history on social media that may damage you, it is vital to disclose this to your attorney.
 The more information that your attorney has about the situation, the better they will be able to protect you throughout the divorce process.

 Contact our Salt Lake City divorce lawyer today

 Salt Lake City family law attorney Emy Cordano is standing by to help you through what is likely one of the most challenging times of your life.
 Preparation means success and Emy Cordano can help you prepare whether you are already in a divorce or modification or are considering one.
 Attorney Cordano has extensive experience handling a wide range of family law issues, including:

-When you need a Salt Lake City family law attorney by your side, you can contact us by clicking here or call us at 801-804-5152 for a free initial consultation.
+When you need a Salt Lake City family law attorney by your side, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.
 Please know that without an attorney, you will jeopardize your case because only an attorney with experience will know what documentation will be critical to your claims.